Ammara-Haroon/resource-planner/README.md

 - A color coded gantt chart shows the timeline for all jobs on a calendar.
 A tooltip gives further description for each row in gantt chart.
 - Options menu are available for both jobs and team members to edit and delete them.
 - Team Member details can be viewed using the more button in options menu that opens up a list and calendar with jobs marked on it.
+- Profile pictures can be uploaded from computer to the server.
+- Google cloud storage is used to keep the profile pics of all team members and url is stored in the database to access these images.

 ## Known issues